-Buildings of less than $500m^2$ may not be subject to the air pressure test, but if not, the BER calculation will use the result of $15m^3/hr/m^2$ at 50Pa.
-This will result in compensation improvements in other elements of the fabric and services to maintain the BER is no worse than the TER.
+Buildings of less than 500m2 do not have to be subject to the air pressure test, but if not, the BER calculation will use a value of 15m3/hr/m2 at 50Pa.
+This will require compensating improvements in other elements of the fabric and services to ensure the BER is no worse than the TER.

-This performance is very demanding, particularly on smaller buildings up to 1500 m2 and attention to fine detail in the construction of the building will be critical.
+This performance is very demanding, particularly on smaller buildings and attention to fine detail in the construction of the building will be critical.
 For rooflights, attention to the detail of the fixing process is critical.
-In particular, the correct type, size and positioning of sealant, and correct compression of sealant by the use of the correct number, position, size and type of fasteners is vital.
+In particular, the correct type, size and positioning of sealants, and correct compression of sealants by the use of the correct number, position, size and type of fasteners is vital.
 It must be noted that "in plane" rooflights to match the opaque sheeting of the roof have a different performance and fixing specification than the opaque sheeting and this must be observed by the fixer to ensure both water and air tightness.
 The consequences of failing the air pressure test will mean that remedial work will need to be carried out and likely to prove very expensive for those concerned.